-Orphan's pension: The pension is 15% of the deceased's annual earnings for one child; 30% for two children; 40% for three children; plus an additional 10% for the fourth and each subsequent child.
+Orphan's pension: 15% of the deceased's annual earnings is paid for one child; 30% for two children; 40% for three children; plus an additional 10% for the fourth and each subsequent child.
 Each full orphan receives 20% of the deceased's annual earnings.
 The child must be eligible for family allowances.